-There are two large SPAs in Dublin Bay - the North Bull Island SPA and the South Dublin Bay and River Tolka Estuary SPA - both of which were designated to protect a range of overwintering migratory birds.
-Their Special Conservation Interests (the species for which the SPAs were designated) are listed in Table 1.
+There are two large SPAs in Dublin Bay - the North Bull Island SPA and the South Dublin Bay and River Tolka Estuary SPA - both of which were designated to protect a range of overwintering migratory birds (Table 1).
 The primary habitats for these birds are the coastal and intertidal habitats within the SPA boundaries (mudflats, sandflats, saltmarsh), which are exposed at low tide.
 However, some species also fly inland to feed in amenity grasslands throughout Dublin City (hereafter referred to as 'inland sites'), particularly playing fields, parks and other areas of regularly-mown grassland.
-This behaviour is most-commonly seen in brent geese, but also occurs in oystercatchers, godwit and curlew.
+This behaviour is most-commonly seen in brent geese, but also occurs in oystercatchers, godwit, curlew, gulls and other species.